 Although the exact date has been forgotten, back in 1990, I heard a half-hour broadcast of a Quireboys live show on BBC Radio 1.
 It was recorded in November ’89, during the band’s stint supporting Aerosmith.
 For those thirty minutes, Spike and co pulled out all the stops.
-Remembering how great that live set had been, I checked out their debut album ‘A Bit of What You Fancy’, only to be very disappointed.
+Remembering how great that live set had been, I checked out their debut album ‘A Bit of What You Fancy’, only to be initially disappointed.

 The opening number ‘7 O’clock’ represents the band’s manifesto in four minutes with its bar-room trashiness.
 Musically, it rests somewhere between a slightly heavy handed version of The Faces and mid-period Rolling Stones.
 Guy Bailey & Guy Griffin’s three chord R’n’R guitars provide the perfect accessory for Spike’s whiskey-soaked rasp and the piano and harmonica add a much needed flourish.
 The anthemic ‘Hey You’ follows suit and manages to stay memorable a long time after the album has finished.
 It’s hardly surprising that between these couple of singles and a lot of touring, The Quireboys managed to gain a substantial fan base of rock fans looking for something retro and familiar.